moliver28/research-handbook/content/handbook/product/product-principles.md

 - Design features so that they can be implemented in SaaS without downtime.
 If each team does a rearchitecture once every 2 years that requires downtime, then, as of this writing, it would imply 20 downtimes a year.
 - Involve infrastructure team early in your design process to ensure that not only is there no downtime, but that the deployment to SaaS can be low toil.

 SaaS First does not mean SaaS only.
-For more information on parity between SaaS and self-managed, see our parity principle: #parity-between-saas-and-self-managed-deployments
+For more information on parity between SaaS and self-managed, see our ["Parity between SaaS and Self-managed deployments"](#parity-between-saas-and-self-managed-deployments) principle.

 #### Feedback issues